fncbook/fnc/chapter4/fixed-point.md

 If $|g'(x)|\le L < 1$ for all $x$ in an interval $S$, then the conclusions of @theorem-contraction apply.
 ::::

 There are stronger and more general statements of @theorem-contraction.
 For instance, it's possible to show that all initial $x_1$ that are sufficiently close to the fixed point will lead to convergence of the iteration.
-Algorithmically the main virtue of the fixed-point iteraion is that it is incredibly easy to apply.
+Algorithmically the main virtue of the fixed-point iteration is that it is incredibly easy to apply.
 However, as we are about to discover, it's far from the fastest option.

 ## Exercises